joshglenn/react-native-wiki/How-to-Contribute.md

 > The Command Line Tools can be installed through the Locations panel in Xcode's Preferences.

+## Development Workflow

+After cloning React Native, run `yarn` to fetch its dependencies.
+Then, you can run several commands:

+- `yarn start` starts the Metro packager server.
+- `yarn lint` checks the code style.
+- `yarn format` automatically formats your code.
+- `yarn test` runs the JavaScript test suite.
+- `yarn test --watch` runs an interactive JavaScript test watcher.
+- `yarn test <pattern>` runs JavaScript tests with matching filenames.
+- `yarn flow` runs the [Flow](https://flowtype.org/) typechecks.
+- `yarn flow-check-android` does a full Flow check over `*.android.js` files.
+- `yarn flow-check-ios` does a full Flow check over `*.ios.js` files.

+Other scripts might need to be run directly or using Node:

+- `scripts/objc-test-ios.sh test` runs the iOS test suite.
+- `node ./scripts/run-ci-e2e-tests.js --js --android --ios` runs the end-to-tend JavaScript, Android, and iOS tests.

-## Tests
+## Testing your Changes

 Tests help us prevent regressions from being introduced to the codebase.
+We recommend running `yarn test` or the platform-specific scripts above to make sure you don't introduce any regressions as you work on your change.

-The GitHub repository is continuously tested using Circle and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/master) and pull requests.
+The GitHub repository is [continuously tested](Tests.md#continuous-testing) using Circle and Appveyor, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/master) and pull requests.
 You can learn more about running and writing tests in the [Tests wiki](https://github.com/facebook/react-native/wiki/Tests).

 ## Coding Style